Structured Essay Support: Literature and Films

 A comprehensive introduction to the study of literary texts and films.
 Help students prepare effectively for essay writing in Paper 2 regardless of the work(s) studied!

-An excellent resource which would be very useful both for specific set works and also in a transition stage between GSCE and A level
+An excellent resource... very useful both for specific set works and also in transition between GSCE and A Level

 PART 1: Before tackling essay writing, students are introduced to key concepts of literary texts and films to inform their understanding.

 - Includes: plot; themes; characters; cultural, social and political context; structure; narrative; symbols; and more!
 Carefully crafted activities consolidate understanding.

 Exercises clearly build up a student's learning and ability to tackle the essays...
 I really liked the reminder sections on giving opinions and how to plan an essay, especially as some students struggle with this in English, never mind a foreign language!